Our heroine is a tomboy

 - Hannah Montana generally did this to Lily as the show wore on.
 When she first showed up, she was a skateboard riding tomboy, by the end she's as girly as Hannah.

 - Claudia Brown on Primeval mostly dressed in business suits and casual clothes.
-Her replacement (long story) Jenny Lewis arrived always wearing full makeup, the latest fashions and high heels.
+Her replacement (long story) Jenny Lewis (not that one) arrived always wearing full makeup, the latest fashions and high heels.
 Subverted in season 3 when Jenny starts wearing more practical clothing.
 Subverted again when we see her in season 4 and she's back to wearing dresses all the time.

 - Skins seems to be headed down this road with Franky Fitzgerald, despite the fact that much of her previous acclaim was due to her uniqueness as an androgynous female character who still attracted male attention.
 It's not helped by the fact that the show's explanation is full of Unfortunate Implications about her "growing confidence" automatically leading to girlier clothes, and it's come with personality changes, too (becoming much more self-centered and flirtatious than she was in her previous series).